On the Role of the $\nu_\tau$ Appearance in DUNE in Constraining Standard Neutrino Physics and Beyond: The case of Non-Standard Interaction

-In figs. \ref{fig:chi_mutau_std_10sys} and \ref{fig:chi_mutau_opt_10sys} we report the $\Delta \chi^2$ as a function of $|\epsilon_{\mu\tau}|$ for 10\% (left panel) and 20\% (right panel) systematic uncertainties for the $\nu_\tau$ signal, for the standard and optimized fluxes, respectively.
-Plots have been obtained marginalized all standard and non standard parameters according to the constraints reported in Tabs.\ref{tab:oscpar_nufit2} and \ref{tab:limits}, except the solar parameters $\theta_{12}$ and $\Delta m_{21}^2$, which have been fixed to their best fit values.
+In figures \ref{fig:chi_mutau_std_10sys} and \ref{fig:chi_mutau_opt_10sys} we report the $\Delta \chi^2$ as a function of $|\epsilon_{\mu\tau}|$ for 10\% (left panel) and 20\% (right panel) systematic uncertainties for the $\nu_\tau$ signal, for the standard and optimized fluxes, respectively.
+Plots have been obtained marginalizing over all standard and non standard parameters according to the constraints reported in tables 2 and 5, except for the solar parameters $\theta_{12}$ and $\Delta m^2_{21}$ and the NSI parameter $\varepsilon_{\mu\tau}$, which have been fixed to their best fit values.
 All the NSI phases have been left free with no bounds.

 The common feature of the above figures is that there is a significant improvement in the bound for $|\epsilon_{\mu\tau}|$ by increasing the efficiency from 6\% upto 18\%, and the S/B from 2.45 upto 18.6; one can envisage an overall improvement at 90\% CL of approximately 10\% in the parameter relative uncertainty in the case of the standard flux and 18\% using the optimized flux.